launchdarkly/api-client-go/docs/FeatureFlagsApi.md

 # **CopyFeatureFlag**
-> FeatureFlag CopyFeatureFlag(ctx, projectKey, environmentKey, featureFlagKey)
+> FeatureFlag CopyFeatureFlag(ctx, projectKey, featureFlagKey, featureFlagCopyBody)
 Copies the feature flag configuration from one environment to the same feature flag in another environment.

 ### Required Parameters